inrialearninglab/ai4t/docs/2-Project-resources/4-General-bibliography-and-authors/4-2-Authors-presentation-on-FUN.en.md

             <td style="border: none; vertical-align: middle;">

                 <strong>Nicolas ROUGIER</strong><br/>
-                Nicolas Rougier is a research director at Inria and works at the Institute of Neurodegenerative Diseases in Bordeaux, where he leads the Computational Neuroscience team.
+                Nicolas ROUGIER is a research director at Inria and works at the Institute of Neurodegenerative Diseases in Bordeaux, where he leads the Computational Neuroscience team.

             </td>